stock2shop/website/content/help/dolfin.md

 ***

 ### Features
-list all or link to features possible with Sage Business Cloud Accounting
+list all or link to features possible with Dolfin

 ### How to's
-list all or link to features possible with Sage Business Cloud Accounting
+list all or link to features possible with Dolfin

 ### Queue errors
-list all or link to queue errors possible with Sage Business Cloud Accounting
+list all or link to queue errors possible with Dolfin